Nursing shortage in Canada: Measuring nursing shortage

 Other measurement indicators include the nurse to patient ratio, and supple and demand in the nursing industry.

 Based on various models used by Employment and Social Development Canada (ESDC)'s Occupational Projection System (COPS) team, some provincial governments, Canadian Nurses Association (CNA), and Statistics Canada on vacancies, the 2019 International journal of health planning and management article said that there was a shortage of nurses in Canada.
 In 2012, it was 2.6% and the projection for nursing professional shortages across Canada in 2022, was between 50,000 and 60,000.
 The article said that nursing shortages can be measured based on professional standards, projections, or supply and demand economics.

+In early 2021, Statistics Canada reported a 56% increase in vacancies for registered and psychiatric nurses in Canada, rising from 12,860 to 20,090.
+By early 2023, the number of vacancies for registered nurses had further increased to 28,335, surpassing all other occupations in the Canadian labour market.
+Licensed practical nurses ranked second in vacancy levels, while nurse aides experienced the third-highest increase in vacancies.

 Nurse to patient ratio

 Professional standards set the nurse to patient ratio.
 According to an Ernst & Young 2019 report, Canada uses the same set of targets for nurse to patient ratios that is used by leading organizations internationally.
 For medical and surgical units during the day shift, one nurse for four patients is the standard.
 This change during the night shift, with one nurse for five patients, and represents "5.33 hours per patient day".
 In obstetrical units the ratio for both day and night shifts in one nurse to five patients which represents 4.80 hours per patient.